HallBlazzar/RealWorldAppContainer/README.md

 ## Architecture ##

-`RealWordAppContainer` consists of 3 parts:
+`RealWorldAppContainer` consists of 3 parts:

 * frontend: Pure vue.js web frontend.
 All necessary data are requested from backend through URL with `/api` prefix.